-Getting the perfect winged eyeliner look can be tricky, but once you open your eyes to these eyeliner hacks, flicks with varying angles and wonky lines WILL be a thing of the past.
+Getting the perfect winged eyeliner look can be tricky, but once you open your eyes to these genius eyeliner hacks, flicks with varying angles and wonky lines will easily be a thing of the past.

 Granted, whilst it may feel like there is some miracle magic formula that you need to create in order to get the ultimate flick, there really isn't.
-Firstly, arm yourself with one of the best eyeliners for beginners, and then, make sure you bookmark this page as it contains the eyeliner hacks to help even the wobbliest drawers perfect their flicks.
+Firstly, arm yourself with one of the best eyeliners, (or best eyeliners for beginners, if you truly haven't a clue) and then, make sure you bookmark this page, for the eyeliner hacks that'll help even the wobbliest drawers perfect their technique.

 The best tools for eyeliner